 Steelhead are strictly protected under Russian law and spawn only in a handful of rivers draining westerly into Kamchatka’s Okhotsk Sea.
 Populations in three key rivers are very robust, and are the target of a unique Russian-American field project taking place each fall.
 Russian scientists, with the help and financial support of fly fishermen, work to monitor and ultimately protect a threatened race of strong, big-bodied steelhead in their isolated and completely pristine habitat.
-Through sponsorship of the Project, anglers fund the ground breaking science and are in turn invited to join the expeditions as assistants to gather data on the fish – all of which are caught and released using traditional flyfishing methods.
-For conservation-minded steelhead junkies with an extra ounce of juice in their souls, there’s simply nothing comparable to traveling to the end of the Earth to feel the anvil-like headshake of a massive, fresh-from-the-sea, Russian steelhead that’s just grabbed your fly!
+Through sponsorship of the Project, anglers fund the groundbreaking science and are in turn invited to join the expeditions as assistants to gather data on the fish – all of which are caught and released using traditional, non lethal fly fishing methods.
+For conservation-minded steelhead junkies with an extra ounce of adventure in their souls, there’s simply nothing comparable to traveling to the end of the Earth to feel the anvil-like headshake of a massive, fresh-from-the-sea, Russian steelhead that’s just grabbed your fly!

-Today the Kamchatka Steelhead Project is jointly operated under the aegis of Moscow State University, the Russian Academy of Sciences, the Russian Federal Government, The Conservation Angler, and The Fly Shop.
-Typically the Project organizes three 10 day expeditions taking place from the middle of September through late October.
+Today the Kamchatka Steelhead Project is jointly operated under the aegis of Moscow State University, the Russian Academy of Sciences, the Russian Federal Government, The Conservation Angler, and The Fly Shop®.
+Typically the Project organizes three 8 full fishing day expeditions taking place from the middle of September through the middle of October.
 Participating angler-sponsors assist Russian scientists in the collection of scale and tissue samples, and the tagging of all caught-and-released fish.
 This is more than a great fishing trip, it’s a worthwhile, accelerated learning course in sea-run fish at the elbow of experts.

 Reservations & Rates

 • Kamchatka, more than any destination in the world, attracts adventurous single anglers.
 There is no surcharge to come alone, we will pair you up with a great and equally enthusiastic steelhead fisher.

 Seasons at Kamchatka Steelhead Project